 - Listen to the discourse of others and critically read the work of others from an editorial perspective in order to identify potential stylistic infelicities.
 Note: You may not be able to formally label specific grammatical errors, yet you can use your tacit sense of grammar, forged in the kiln of every day speech, to identify speech and sentence patterns that don’t seem right.

-- To employ the grammars of academic and professional discourse communities, learn about
+- To employ the grammar of academic and professional discourse communities, learn about

 Native speakers of languages learn the grammar of their languages chiefly by listening to others and emulating their language practices.
 We chiefly learn to communicate by engaging in communicative practices, whether that language practice is oral, written or visual.